blogmywiki/smolBASIC/README.md

 (formerly known as mi:little coder)

-A very simple text-based programming language for the BBC micro:bit, written in Python.
+A very simple text-based programming language for the BBC micro:bit, written in MicroPython.

 ![smolBASIC in use](https://raw.githubusercontent.com/blogmywiki/smolBASIC/main/images/alpha-editor-screenshot-small.png)